3manuek/3manuek.github.io/_posts/2017-05-23-Import-data-to-ch-from-rs.markdown

 `Ctrl-V tab` should do the thing.

 You can do a small try abuot this with `echo`.
 The option `-e` _enables the interpretation of backslash escapes_.
+Also `printf` is a clean option for printing special characters.

 ```bash
 ubuntu@host:~$ echo $'\n'

 ubuntu@host:~$ echo '\n'
 \n
 ubuntu@host:~$ echo -e '\n'

 ```

 ## Rogue numbers

-The process itself is consirably fast: it moved a 150GB table into a Clickhouse MergeTree of around 11GB (_wow such compression much wow_ ) in 20 minutes.
+The process itself is consirably fast: it moved a 15GB table into a Clickhouse MergeTree of around 11GB in 20 minutes.

-Instance details for RS: dc1.large 15GB RAM, vCPU 2, 2 nodes
+Instance details for RS: dc1.large 15GB RAM, vCPU 2, 2 nodes + 1 coordinator
 Instance CH: single EC2 r4.2xlarge, volume 3000 iops EBS

 I hope you find this tip  useful!